andonajnr/pdsnd_github/README.md

 It also includes a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+Try this out, it promises to be interactive and interesting.

+Thanks.

 ### Files used
 chicago.csv